Skip to content

 Redirects

 By default reproxy treats destination as a proxy location, i.e. it invokes http call internally and returns response back to the client.
 However by prefixing destination url with @code this behaviour can be changed to a permanent (status code 301) or temporary (status code 302) redirects.
-I.e. destination set to @301 https://example.com/something with cause permanent http redirect to Location: https://example.com/something
+I.e. destination set to @301 https://example.com/something will cause permanent http redirect to Location: https://example.com/something

 supported codes: